MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![Measure definition](media/measure-definition.png "Measure definition")

 Customer Insights lets you build measures by leveraging data from multiple data sources that are now connected through the Customer entity.
+Start by selecting a first entity from the drop-down list.
 At this point, you should decide whether additional entities are needed as part of your measure definition.

 One use case might be creating an expression that is based on attributes from two or more different entities (see Step 4).
 Another use case, specifically for the customer measure and business measure, is creating a measure entity that is composed of multiple entities (see Step 5).